Can Depression Cause Headaches? And Other Depression Questions, Answered

 Are depression headaches treatable?

 The prognosis for treatment for depression, migraines, or tension headaches is favorable.
-Qualified professionals can treat these conditions and help you manage their symptoms.
+Qualified professionals can provide advice, diagnosis, and treatment, helping you manage the symptoms of both depression and headaches.
 There may not be a "cure" for depression, but the symptoms can be alleviated, and, in some cases, you might experience remission.

 Each person's recovery from depression-related headaches and other symptoms differs, so be patient with yourself as you navigate the process.
 Many who experience depression see significant improvements after months or years of treatment, so learning how to enjoy the process of healing can be a part of healing.

-If your headaches are causing significant distress or challenges in your personal life, consider contacting a doctor.
+If your headaches are causing significant distress or challenges in your personal life, but you haven’t sought a diagnosis or treatment, consider contacting a doctor.
 Your doctor can help you set up a physical treatment plan to reduce your pain's impact on your emotional health.

 Counseling options